Priceless Paintings

 appreciate faster and retain their value better during market upturns and downturns, respectively.

-The value of artwork also depends on their condition as Steve Wynn learned,
+The value of paintings also depends on their condition as Steve Wynn learned,

 and